-As part of this MOCAP, the City is encouraged to adopt additional municipal operations emission reduction targets for every five-year period between 2020 and 2050.
-These interim targets would help to keep the City on track for achievement of its long-term 2050 target.
-The following additional targets are recommended:
+In approving this MOCAP, the City is adopting additional municipal operations emission reduction targets for every five-year period between 2020 and 2050, as shown below.
+These interim targets will help keep the City on track to achieve its long-term 2050 target.